Reedyuk/blue-falcon/README.md

 ### Kotlin MP

-This example demonstrates how to integrate Blue Falcon in your own project as a dependancy on your library/project.
+This example demonstrates how to integrate Blue Falcon in your own project as a dependency on your library/project.

 ### Raspberry Pi